 The OGBL has negotiated job protection plans in various economic sectors, protecting thousands of jobs throughout multiple crises.
-The OGBL's actions prevented mass redundancies which had already been announced by employers, by negotiating job protection plans instead of a by negotiating job protection plans instead of a collective redundancy procedure ("social plan").
+The OGBL's actions prevented mass redundancies which had already been announced by employers, by negotiating job protection plans instead of a collective redundancy procedure ("social plan").
 In this way, we were able to avoid as much as possible cold dismissals.